MichaelCurrin/dev-cheatsheets/cheatsheets/python/install-and-upgrade-py.md

----
-title: Install and upgrade Python
+# Install and upgrade Python
----

 ## macOS